-It carries 2.5 pounds of chemical in a relatively streamlined design and is intended for use in a variety of scenarios, making it ideal for novice and expert alike.
+It carries 2.5 pounds of chemical in a relatively streamlined design and is intended for use in various scenarios, making it ideal for novice and expert alike.

-Their warranty system is a little suspect; it isn’t listed anywhere and my attempts to contact the manufacturer have not been replied to as of yet.
-Still, it’s a good-quality product and worth the purchase.
+Their warranty system is a little suspect; it isn’t listed anywhere, and my attempts to contact the manufacturer have not been replied to.
+Still, it’s a good quality product and worth the purchase.

 - Great craftsmanship